 Since 2014, I’ve worked with a variety of people, including busy small business owners, fellow professional strength and conditioning coaches, military personnel, first-responders, career and recreational martial artists, and blue-collar workforce members who want to be able to provide for their families past age 40.
 In particular, I excel with working with men who haven’t had success with barbell training – either on their own or with a skilled coach.

 Perfect for: Deployed military • Prenatal and postnatal lifters • Competitive Lifters • Nutrition • Training around irregular schedules

 Nikki is Barbell Logic’s Director of Client Experience and an Exclusive & Nutrition Coach.
 She is a master at truly connecting with her clients.
 She identifies what it takes to drive a person to make incredible changes and goes above and beyond to support them in doing so.
-She specializes in working with those in the military, women pre- and postnatal, and people wanting to lose or gain weight.
+She specializes in working with those in the military, prenatal and postnatal lifters, and people wanting to lose or gain weight.
 Nikki also has a knack for competitive lifters coaching many through state, regional and national meets and has coached multiple clients to set powerlifting state records.

 For military clients, Nikki understands the unique fitness requirements for the different service branches.
 She has been privileged to coach service members—both deployed and at home—helping prepare them for physical fitness tests while maintaining their strength.
 Her husband is a Lieutenant Colonel in the Army, so she understands the demands of being in a military family.

 Nikki is a certified Starting Strength Coach, Precision Nutrition Level 1 and Level 2, USAW, and NASM, and she holds a BS in the Biological Sciences from the University of Missouri-Columbia.

 Perfect for: Nutrition • Aesthetic-based goals